In an Antique Land: Interaction of different cultures

 In an Antique Land goes into great detail regarding the interaction between Ghosh's Indian identity and the culture of the Egyptian villagers.
 The ancient narrative which parallels the modern-day one depicts a world in which Jews and Muslims constantly interact - an interconnectedness that defies cultural, ethnic, and religious boundaries.
-The description of the pidgin language of Arabic-Hebrew in which the ancient letters Ghosh studies are written in supports this, as even the language of the ancient world is a synthesis of multiple cultures.
+The description of the pidgin language of Arabic-Hebrew in which the ancient letters Ghosh studies are written supports this, as even the language of the ancient world is a synthesis of multiple cultures.
 Clifford writes that the dual narratives serve to "make space for a counter-history of modernity", using a two-pronged demonstration to show the complexity and reciprocity of cultural interactions.
 For Dixon, the rapidly shifting movements of the villagers reads like an allegory for modernity, one which brings attention to the constant interaction between cultures.

 However, there is a pessimistic dimension to this component of the story, as the possibility of reconciliation is questioned.
 Ghosh is detained for being an Indian in a Jewish tomb - implying a firm cultural boundary between the two identities.
 He runs from a situation which stirs traumatic memories of the Partition of India, which demonstrates that he cannot simply leave his identity and experiences behind.
 Srivastava writes that this acknowledges the impossibility of smoothing over history.
 In the 12th century, Ben Yiju struggles to reconnect with his family, implying the victory of borders and boundaries.